 Our mind is still a mystery.
-Despite using it our whole lives, we haven’t yet found the user guide let alone the remote to switch it off.
+Despite using it our whole lives, we haven’t yet found the user guide let alone the remote control to switch it off.
 And while modern science is constantly making new discoveries about the brain, the mind or consciousness is still so mysterious.

 The oldest books in the world (the Upanishads) detail this mystery and offer a way of unravelling and understanding the enigma that is the human mind and consciousness.
 The system of yoga is derived from these books which is why yoga is often referred to as the science of consciousness.

 Many of us go through our whole lives not paying attention to our minds.
 It’s only when we hit a major hurdle in life that we stop to examine our mind and contemplate the nature of our existence.
 In my experience, there are 2 main reasons people start meditation:

 - they’re distressed/suffering, or

 Many people turn to meditation to alleviate their suffering.
 Whether we’re suffering physically, emotionally, mentally or spiritually, meditation is often our last-ditch attempt to try to feel better.
 We may have tried all other avenues and arrived at meditation at our wit’s end, or we may have come to the realisation ourselves that our mind and what we think/believe is a source of much of our suffering.

 Others start on the meditation path out of curiosity; they’re seeking something.
 Maybe they’re not sure what they’re seeking, but they sense they’re missing a piece of the puzzle of life.
 Some are looking for meaning, understanding or contentment.
 Others approach meditation from a philosophical or spiritual angle, or they’re looking to improve their performance/develop themselves.